Skip to the Main Content

 Thanks, Jacques.

-I see that “M-theory backgrounds” aka classical 11d supergravity solutions will in general fail to correspond to worlsheet CFTs, but why shouldn’t it be true that a classical solution to a typeII/heterotic supergravity theory defines, to the given α-order, a worldsheet CFT whose sum of correlators over genera computes something close to the perturbative S-matrix computed about these classical solutions?
+I see that “M-theory backgrounds” aka classical 11d supergravity solutions will in general fail to correspond to worlsheet CFTs, but why shouldn’t it be true that a classical solution to a typeII/heterotic supergravity theory defines, to the given α\alpha'-order, a worldsheet CFT whose sum of correlators over genera computes something close to the perturbative S-matrix computed about these classical solutions?

 I have a quarrel with saying “background” for something that is not what a perturbation series perturbs about, but maybe that’s my problem.

 I wish though there were a reference that would spell out these issues clearly enough that even a dense guy like me would see more clearly.
-Maybe we can eventually create one at nLab: landscape of string theory vacua.
+Maybe we can eventually create one at nnLab: landscape of string theory vacua.

 Because, for instance I am looking at